-Improvements to existing crossings of the Canal and River should also be considered.
+Improvements to existing canal crossings should also be considered.

-An assessment of the likely distribution and assignment of pedestrian and cycle traffic to the north and east should be undertaken, to ensure that both existing and proposed crossings can accommodate future demand, including development of Water Lane and long term regeneration potential at Marsh Barton.
+An assessment of the likely distribution and assignment of pedestrian and cycle traffic to the north and east should be undertaken to ensure that both existing and proposed crossings are fit for purpose.